earthly/website/blog/_posts/2023-05-30-push-docker-image-bazel.md

 Before you begin, you'll need the following:

-* **Bazel:** This is available for installation across Linux, macOS, and Windows systems.
+* **Bazel**: This is available for installation across Linux, macOS, and Windows systems.
 You can follow the instructions in their [installation guide](https://bazel.build/install) to download the version of Bazel that you need.

 > **Please note:** Bazel's rules_docker is currently not supported on [Windows](https://github.com/bazelbuild/rules_docker#:~:text=Note%20use%20of%20these%20rules%20on%20Windows%20is%20currently%20not%20supported.).

-* **Docker:** You'll need active Docker credentials to pull and push images to Docker Hub.
+* **Docker**: You'll need active Docker credentials to pull and push images to Docker Hub.
 You can define your [custom Docker configuration](https://github.com/bazelbuild/rules_docker#container_pull-custom-client-configuration) in Bazel or run the following command in your terminal to grant access to your subsequent commands:

 ~~~{.bash caption=">_"}
 docker login